Discrete Sampling: A graph theoretic approach to Orthogonal Interpolation: Introduction

 for any $f \in \BB^\JJ$.
 The point of an interpolating basis, as opposed to any other basis of $\BB^\JJ$, is that the coefficients are the components of $f$ with respect to the natural basis of $\mathbb{C}^N$.
-One has
+A basis of $\BB^\JJ$ is an interpolating basis if and only if it satisfies

-A basis of $\BB^\JJ$ is an interpolating basis if and only if it satisfies \eqref{eq:ib-property}.
 See \cite{DS-1} for further general properties of interpolating bases.
 Every $\BB^\JJ$ has an interpolating basis but \emph{not} every $\BB^\JJ$ has an \emph{orthogonal} interpolating basis, and this is the starting point of our study.